eic/tutorial-analysis/_episodes/01-introduction.md

 ```
 Note that the ./ at the end is the target location to copy to.
 Change this as desired.

 You can also stream the file if you prefer, just copy the path of the file above.
+You will need to modify the scripts later in the tutorial accordingly to account for this.

 ## Advanced Use Case - Grabbing a whole bunch of files